awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

    print('campaign_arn:', campaign_arn)
    ```

     With User\-Personalization, Amazon Personalize automatically updates your solution version every two hours to include new data\.
 Your campaign automatically uses the updated solution version\.
-For more information see [Automatic Updates](#automatic-updates)\.
+For more information see [Automatic updates](#automatic-updates)\.

    To manually update the campaign, you first create and train a new solution version using the console or the [CreateSolutionVersion](API_CreateSolutionVersion.md) operation, with `trainingMode` set to `update`\.
 You then manually update the campaign on the **Campaign** page of the console or by using the [UpdateCampaign](API_UpdateCampaign.md) operation\.
 **Note**
  Amazon Personalize doesn't automatically update solution versions you created before November 17, 2020\.

-## Getting Recommendations and Recording Impressions \(Python SDK\)<a name="user-personalization-get-recommendations-recording-impressions"></a>
+## Getting recommendations and recording impressions \(Python SDK\)<a name="user-personalization-get-recommendations-recording-impressions"></a>

 When your campaign is created, you can use it to get recommendations for a user and record impressions\.
-For information on getting batch recommendations using the AWS SDK see [Getting Batch Recommendations \(AWS Python SDK\)](recommendations-batch.md#batch-sdk)\.
+For information on getting batch recommendations using the AWS SDK see [Creating a batch inference job \(AWS CLI and AWS SDKs\)](recommendations-batch.md#batch-sdk-cli)\.